labarlab-emorep/func_model/README.md

 Notes
 -----
-- Requires environmental variable 'RSA_LS2' to contain location of RSA key for labarserv2
+- Requires environmental variable 'RSA_LS2' to contain location of RSA key for the lab server

 Examples
 --------